 Code-Based Implementations

 Python is the industry standard for developers and supports libraries such as lxml, Scrapy, and Selenium.
-XPath is a key part of the backend routing and data-extraction schemas for Python scraping libraries such as lxml, Scrapy, and Selenium.
+XPath is a key part of the data-extraction layer in all three.

-This is how you could use our XPath contains text patterns in Python with Scrapy:
+This is how you could use partial-match patterns in Python with Scrapy:

 And a quick example using Selenium to click a dynamic button: